QuickBooks Blog

 Find peace of mind come tax time

 Preparing and filing 1099 forms can be tedious and time-consuming.
-While it may seem straightforward, the process can quickly become a headache if you employ a number of contractors.
+While it may seem straightforward, the process can quickly become a headache if you employ several contractors.

 Use this guide on how to fill out a 1099 form for the process, but if you get overwhelmed, look for help elsewhere.
 A payroll software solution for your small business can help automate the process and save you some time and frustration.
 Hiring an accountant or tax preparer can also help you manage the process.

-FAQ about how to fill out a 1099 form
+How to fill out a 1099 form FAQ

 Disclaimers